request/request-promise/README.md

 The world-famous HTTP client "Request" now Promises/A+ compliant.
 Powered by Bluebird.

 [Bluebird](https://github.com/petkaantonov/bluebird) and [Request](https://github.com/mikeal/request) are pretty awesome, but I found myself using the same design pattern.
 Request-Promise adds a `then` method to the Request object which returns a Bluebird promise for chainability.
 By default, http response codes other than 2xx will cause the promise to be rejected.
-This can be over-ridden by setting `options.simple` to `false`.
+This can be overwritten by setting `options.simple` to `false`.

 ## Request-Promise is a drop-in replacement for Request